 If you take a leave of absence from work because you have an illness or medical condition, to take care of a family member who is ill, or for pregnancy or birth of a child, you must be certain that your job will be waiting for you when you return.
-Thankfully, both federal and California laws prohibit employers from terminating or retaliating against employees who take job-protected leave.
+Thankfully, both federal and Orange County laws prohibit employers from terminating or retaliating against employees who take job-protected leave.

 The Family Medical Leave Act, known as the FMLA, is a federal law enacted in 1993 to “balance the demands of the workplace with the needs of families.”
 The FMLA allows employees to take up to 12 weeks of unpaid leave during any 12-month period of employment.
 The California Family Rights Act, known as the CFRA, is a similar California law that also allows employees to take 12 weeks of leave once every 12-months.